seemoo-lab/nexmon/README.md

       * `patcher.h`: Macros use to perform patching for existing firmware code (e.g., BPatch patches a branch instruction)
       * `capabilities.h`: Allows to indicate capabilities (such as, monitor mode and frame injection)
       * `nexioctl.h`: Defines custom IOCTL numbers

+# Related Projects
+[bcmon](https://bcmon.blogspot.de/): Monitor Mode and Frame Injection for the bcm4329 and bcm4330 [monmob](https://github.com/tuter/monmob): Monitor Mode and Frame Injection for the bcm4325, bcm4329 and bcm4330
+[imon](https://imon.site/): Penetration Testing for Apple devices with Broadcom WiFi Chip